Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/algorithms/rbm_module.rst

   :scale: 75 %
   :alt: the bipartite graphical model of an RBM

-As for any Markov Random field with a strictly positive probability distribution the joint distribution of an RBM is given by a Gibbs distribution
+As for any Markov random field with a strictly positive probability distribution the joint distribution of an RBM is given by a Gibbs distribution

 .. math::
 	 p(\vec v,\vec h)={e^{- \frac{1}{T} E(\vec v, \vec h)}}/{Z},

-where :math:`\vec v` and :math:`\vec h` are the vectors of the visible and the hidden variables respectively, *T* is a constant called temperature which is usually set to 1 and *Z* is a normalization constant called the partition function:
+where :math:`\vec v` and :math:`\vec h` are the vectors of the states of the
+visible and the hidden variables respectively,
+*T* is a constant called temperature (it is usually set to 1) and *Z* is a normalization constant called the partition function:

 .. math::
 	Z=\sum_{ \vec v, \vec h}e^{- \frac{1}{T} E(\vec v,\vec h)}

+Based on
-Following (but slightly simplifying from the formulas given by) Welling at al. [WellingEtAl2005]_, a generalized form of an RBM's energy function can be defined as
+Welling at al. [WellingEtAl2005]_, we define a generalized form of the energy function as

 .. math::
 	E(\vec v,\vec h)=  f_h(\vec h) + f_v(\vec v) + \sum_{k,l} \phi_{hk}(\vec h) W_{k,l} \phi_{vl}(\vec v).

-Note that the terms :math:`f_h(\vec h)` and  :math:`f_v(\vec v)` are associated to either only the hidden or the visible neurons.
-The third term models the interaction between visible and hidden variables.
+The terms :math:`f_h(\vec h)` and  :math:`f_v(\vec v)` are associated to either only the hidden or the visible neurons and the third term models the interaction between visible and hidden variables.
+Note that the energy function given here differs from the one given by Welling at al. [WellingEtAl2005]_ in an important fact:
+Out of practical design reasons we define one function f_h (or f_v) for all hidden (or all visible) neurons jointly instead of having one for each singe hidden (or visible) neuron.
+This would allow to introduce dependancies between the variables of one layer - and thus to define a model that does not correspond to an RBM.
+If f_h (or analogously f_v) however is a sum of terms each depending only on the value of one neuron we obtain the energy function of an RBM.

 In the standard case of an binary RBM [Smolensky1986]_ [Hinton2007]_ we have :math:`f_h(\vec h) = \vec h^T  \vec c` and :math:`f_v(\vec v) = \vec v^T \vec b`, where :math:`\vec c` and :math:`\vec b`
 are the vectors of the bias parameters for the hidden and the visible neurons respectively.